kk2491/30-days-revision-challenge/README.md

    * This helps in improve the performance of the website by controlling the repetitive execution of the function.
    * Helpful in use cases such as even handling button, resize, scrolling etc.

+5. **ES6 - ECMAScript 6**
+   * 6th version of the ECMAScript
+   * European Computer Manufacturers Association Script

+   **New Functions introduced**
+   * `find` - Finds the element in the given array satisfying the test provided in the function
+   * `findIndex` - Finds the element in the given array satisfying the test provided in the function
+   * `forEach` - Executes the provided function for each element in the array
+   * `some` - Checks at least one element passes the test provided in the function
+   * `every` - Checks if all the elements passes the test provided in the function
+   * `map` - Creates a new array using the function provided by going through every elements in the original array
+   * `filter` - Creates a new array with the elements that passes tests given in the provided function
+   * `reduce` - Creates / reduces all elements into a single value by applying the provided function against an accumulator and each element
+   * `concat` - Merge 2 or more arrays (creates new array, does not update the existing arrays)
+   * `slice` - Returns a shallow copy of a portion of an array into a new array.
+From start to end (end not included).
+   * `join` - Creates a new string by concatenating all the elements in the array separated by the commas or a specified separator (comma is default).

 ## ExpressJS

 1. **What is expressJS?**